yegor256/blog/_posts/2020/nov/2020-11-24-objects-without-methods.md

 {% endhighlight %}

-Here, the atom `sprintf` constructs the string, which encapsulates three attributes: the text, `r`, and `s`.
+Here, the atom `sprintf` constructs the string, which encapsulates three attributes: the text, `r`, and `a`.
 By the way, it's possible to use either vertical or horizontal notation for constructing objects.
 The code above may be written like this:

 {% highlight text %}
-stdout (sprintf "Radius is %d, Area is %d" r s)
+stdout (sprintf "Radius is %d, Area is %d" r a)
 {% endhighlight %}

 The atom `stdout` encapsulates the string constructed by `sprintf`